What Is Raycast? The Complete Guide to the Best Mac Launcher (2026)

 What About Windows?

 Raycast launched a Windows beta in late 2025.
 It brings many of the core features to Windows, though the extension ecosystem is still catching up to the macOS version.
 If you're on Windows, you can join the waitlist on the Raycast website.
+An iPhone and iPad companion is also on the roadmap — our Raycast iOS rundown covers what the mobile app will and won't do.

 Frequently Asked Questions